 - Scientific Name: Dracaena fragrans

-- Sunlight: Partial sun
+- Sunlight: Indirect light

-Golden Pothos
+Pothos

-When it comes to plants that don’t need much sun, you can’t beat the golden pothos.
-With vining stems that can grow to several feet long and shiny heart-shaped leaves, the golden pothos is so tolerant of being indoors and such a low-maintenance plant that it’s nicknamed “the cubicle plant.”
+When it comes to plants that don’t need much sun, you can’t beat the pothos.
+With vining stems that can grow to several feet long and shiny heart-shaped leaves, the pothos is so tolerant of being indoors and such a low-maintenance plant that it’s nicknamed “the cubicle plant.”

 Preferring to dry out a bit between waterings, this greenery is perfect for people who often forget to water their plants.